GaloisInc/ivorylang-org/pages/hardware/index.md

 ### Batteries & Charger

-Each flight platform will require appropriate batteries, and a battery charger.
+Each air vehicle will require appropriate batteries, and a battery charger.
-See the [flight platform pages][flightplatform] for more information.

-[flightplatform]: flightplatforms.html
+Recommendations are made on the individual vehicle pages.

 ## Optional Accessories